redding/assert/README.md

 ## Description

-Assert is a assertion style testing framework, meaning you use assertion statements to define your tests and create results.
+Assert is an assertion style testing framework, meaning you use assertion statements to define your tests and create results.
 Assert uses class-based contexts so if you want to nest your contexts, use inheritance.

 ### Features